AlexSabourinDev/cranberry_blog/StretchyReflections.md

 (This image is not the cross section of the exact piece of metal above...
 I do not own zinc-plated steel... or a microscope)

 This cross section describes the core of microfacet models.
-These models assume that a large, flat, surface is actually made up of tiny little perfectly flat segments to make up a "microsurface".
+These models assume that a large, flat surface is actually made up of tiny little perfectly flat segments to make up a "microsurface".

-Instead of having a flat surface.
+Instead of having a flat surface like this.

 ![](StretchyReflections_Assets/FlatSurface.PNG)